Maiwand Nangyal

 Curriculum Vitae

-My full academic CV will be posted publicly when I'm a Job Market Candidate.
+My full academic CV will be made available publicly when I am a Job Market Candidate.

 mn529@cantab.ac.uk.